kathleenlara/CyberSecurity-Legislation-ETL/README.md

 # CYBERSECURITY LEGISLATION IN UNITED STATES
-A simple ETL project of a dataset using Tableau Prep.
+A simple ETL project of a dataset using Tableau Prep + Final dashboard output.

 ## Business Problem
-Connect datasets from different data sources and create a single dataset by joining the different data tables using Tableau Prep.
+Connect datasets from different data sources and create a single dataset by joining the different data tables using Tableau Prep, after doing the ETL work, create a dashboard on the data.

 ## Solving the Problem